Rush Creek, Novato, CA Neighborhood Guide & Market Insights

 • Bel Marin Keys: Lagoon and boating lifestyle.
 Rush Creek has no water access in that sense — it's a "trails, marsh, and wildlife" neighborhood, not a "boat in your backyard" neighborhood.

-You get bigger lots, direct open-space access, no CFD, and older neighbors in Rush Creek — but you sacrifice walkable amenities, SMART Train access, and the newer master-planned feel of Hamilton Field.
+Basic Rush Creek vs Hamilton Field Tradeoff: You get bigger lots, direct open-space access, no CFD, and a low-turnover street where owners stay for decades in Rush Creek — but you sacrifice walkable amenities, SMART Train access, and the newer master-planned feel of Hamilton Field.
 Rush Creek is the quieter, more rural choice; Hamilton is the more connected, more built-up choice.

 Buyer Decision Lens (Rush Creek)